The City of Rohnert Park Local Hazard Mitigation Plantwxt

 • Reach out to the Planning Division with questions or feedback (see contact information below)

-• Attend presentations to the Planning Commission and City Council (Dates TBD)
+• Attend presentations to the Planning Commission and City Council

 Your input is appreciated!